top of page

 • They also have a distinct hair texture; it is thick and dry.
 It frizzes easily, meaning they probably have high polypropylene content

-• No unicorns were produced in Brazil - all Brazilian ponies are either Earth Ponies or pegasi
+• No unicorns were produced in Brazil - all Brazilian ponies are either earth ponies or pegasi

 Variant 1 - Sitting Bow Tie (Lacinho)